 Jennifer Cutting is a composer and bandleader by family tradition and a musician and ethnomusicologist by training.
 She earned her Bachelor’s degree in conducting, and developed her passion for folk music through a Master's degree with British folk revival leader A.L.
 Lloyd, mentor to groups such as Fairport Convention and Steeleye Span.
 Cutting spent more than ten years as director, composer, arranger and performer with the band The New St. George.
 She spent a further ten years composing, arranging, playing and producing the outstanding and award-winning CDs OCEAN: Songs for the Night Sea Journey and Song of Solstice, collaborating with international superstars such as Maddy Prior and Peter Knight (Steeleye Span), Annie Haslam (Renaissance), Dave Mattacks (Fairport Convention), and John Roberts (Ye Mariners All).
 She is currently the leader of Jennifer Cutting's Ocean Orchestra.
 She is a multiple award winner in all areas of her musical career.

 Riki Schneyer has been singing traditional folksongs all her life.
 Raised in a musical, artistic, social activist family, she has performed throughout the country, promoting the folk music of the Americas, Britain and France.
 She has sung everything in American folk music from African-American spirituals to the ballads of southern Appalachia, from broadsides to sea chanties to blues.
 (And, of course, she loves dirty songs.)
-She can be heard on numerous recordings, and several film soundtracks, including “The Wobblies,” and is currently finishing a solo album.
+She can be heard on numerous recordings, and several film soundtracks, including “The Wobblies,” and has recently completed a solo album.
 In moments between songs, she has had a 27 year career as a psychotherapist, from which she has now retired, in order to pursue a second career as a visual artist.

 Craig Williams has performed folk, Celtic, and maritime music for over twenty years, both alone and with such accomplished groups as Ironweed.
 He is best known for his portrayal of Long John Skivee, the singing, guitar-playing first mate of the popular group The Pyrates Royale.
 For over twenty years, the Pyrates have been delighting and offending audiences with questionable songs of sea-faring debauchery at the Maryland Renaissance Festival in Crownsville .
 They also perform at folk and maritime festivals up and down the east coast, and have released many acclaimed CDs of maritime songs.